Call Now Free Quote

 Indiana limestone develops a dense surface skin through decades of natural carbonation and surface hardening.
 That skin is the stone’s primary defense against water absorption.
 Abrasive cleaning destroys it.

-NPS Preservation Brief 6, “Dangers of Abrasive Cleaning to Historic Buildings” (Anne Grimmer, 1979), documents the mechanism: sandblasting removes the outer skin and opens the stone’s pore structure.
+NPS Preservation Brief 6 documents the mechanism: sandblasting removes the outer skin and opens the stone’s pore structure.
 The underlying material absorbs water significantly faster, retains it longer, and deteriorates at an accelerated rate in freeze-thaw cycling.
 The damage is permanent - the skin cannot be restored.
-The same principle applies to high-pressure water washing, which drives water into hairline surface deterioration and can cause subsurface delamination that does not become visible until subsequent winters.
+The same principle applies to high-pressure water washing above 300 PSI, which drives water into hairline surface deterioration and can cause subsurface delamination that does not become visible until subsequent winters.

 For any cleaning product or method, test on an inconspicuous area first.
-NPS Preservation Brief 38, “Removing Graffiti from Historic Masonry,” identifies this test-first sequence as the required protocol for any surface treatment on historic stone.
-The test-first rule applies regardless of how well-established the method appears.
+This test-first sequence is the required protocol for any surface treatment on historic stone.
+The rule applies regardless of how well-established the method appears.

 Cleaning comes last in the restoration sequence.
 A cleaned facade followed by new repointing looks consistent.
 Cleaning first, then repointing, produces new white joint lines crossing a clean field - the opposite of invisible repair.